Waste disposal officer: job description

 - liaising with private waste collection companies

 - keeping statistical records and preparing reports

-- ensuring that current waste disposal/handling/transportation legislation is complied with
+- ensuring compliance with current waste disposal/handling/transportation legislation

 - monitoring levels of pollution from waste disposal sites

 - handling queries or complaints from the public

 - Local authorities (county, district, borough and metropolitan councils)

 Vacancies are advertised in the press, in vacancy bulletins produced by local authorities and a range of publications including Opportunities, The Environment Post and New Civil Engineer as well as their online equivalents.
 There are restricted opportunities for career progression – advancement may require relocating or gaining employment within the private sector.